-The two assets alone, human and technology, are not enough to achieve an exceptionally low level of line strikes.
-SIM represents the blending of the ability of the field technician to solve complicated puzzles utilizing accepted industry best practices and available technologies.
+The two assets alone, human and technology, are not enough to achieve the best possible results on site.
 Thus, Subsurface Investigation Methodology (SIM) is where experience-based training is combined with the right investigative technologies.

 Please visit www.simspec.org for more information and detailed SIM specification.